grelau/Sudoku_Solver/README.md

 ```bash
 ./test.out 53..7....
 6..195... .98....6.
 8...6...3 4..8.3..1 7...2...6 .6....28. ...419..5 ....8..79
 ```
-### Aarguments explanation:
+### Arguments explanation:
 * the first argument is the first line of the grid,
 * the last argument is the last line of the grid
-* empty cells are replace by '.'
+* **'.'** stands for empty cells.

 _Here is the corresponding grid:_
 <img src="https://user-images.githubusercontent.com/42698196/156885054-b0cafd4d-8f63-4acb-aeb7-2cfecafc312c.png" width="250" height="250" class="center">

-Of course you can replace the above arguments by any other sudoku grid, it will get solved as long as it's valid.
+Of course you can replace the above arguments by any other sudoku grid, it will get solved as long as it's valid!